-- i) Eligible household a household is eligible for the ACP if the household income is at or below 200% of the Federal Poverty Guidelines, or if a member of the household meets at least one of the criteria below: - Received a federal Pell Grant during the current award year; - Meets the eligibility criteria for a participating provider's existing low-income internet program; - Participates in one of these assistance programs: - Free and Reduced-Price School Lunch Program or School Breakfast Program, including at U.S. Department of Agriculture (USDA) Community Eligibility Provision schools - o Supplemental Nutrition Assistance Program (SNAP) - Medicaid - o Federal Public Housing Assistance - o Supplemental Security Income (SSI) - o Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) - o Veterans Pension or Survivor Benefits or Lifeline - Participates in one of these assistance programs and lives on Qualifying Tribal lands: - o Bureau of Indian Affairs General Assistance - o Tribal Temporary Assistance for Needy Families (TANF) - o Food Distribution Program on Indian Reservations - Tribal Head Start (income based) - j) Employer Identification Number A nine-digit number assigned by the IRS.
+- Received a federal Pell Grant during the current award year; - Meets the eligibility criteria for a participating provider's existing low-income internet program; - Participates in one of these assistance programs: - Free and Reduced-Price School Lunch Program or School Breakfast Program, including at U.S. Department of Agriculture (USDA) Community Eligibility Provision schools - o Supplemental Nutrition Assistance Program (SNAP) - Medicaid - o Federal Public Housing Assistance19 - Supplemental Security Income (SSI) - o Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) - o Veterans Pension or Survivor Benefits or Lifeline - Participates in one of these assistance programs and lives on Qualifying Tribal lands: - o Bureau of Indian Affairs General Assistance - Tribal Temporary Assistance for Needy Families (TANF) - o Food Distribution Program on Indian Reservations - o Tribal Head Start (income based) - i) Employer Identification Number A nine-digit number assigned by the IRS.
 It is used to identify the tax accounts of employers and certain others who have no employees.
 The IRS uses the number to identify taxpayers who are required to file various business tax returns.
-EINs are used by employers, sole proprietors, corporations, partnerships, non-profit associations, trusts, estates of decedents, government agencies, certain individuals, and other business entities. - k) Grant Agreement a legal instrument of financial assistance between a federal awarding agency or pass-through entity and a non-federal entity that, consistent with 31 USC 6302, 6304: - Is used to enter into a relationship the principal purpose of which is to transfer anything of value to carry out a public purpose authorized by a law of the United States (see 31 USC Section 6101(3)); and not to acquire property or services for the federal awarding agency or pass-through entity's direct benefit or use; - Is distinguished from a cooperative agreement in that it does not provide for substantial involvement of the federal awarding agency in carrying out the activity contemplated by the federal award.
+EINs are used by employers, sole proprietors, corporations, partnerships, non-profit associations, trusts, estates of decedents, government agencies, certain individuals, and other business entities. - j) Grant Agreement a legal instrument of financial assistance between a federal awarding agency or pass-through entity and a non-federal entity that, consistent with 31 USC 6302, 6304: - Is used to enter into a relationship the principal purpose of which is to transfer anything of value to carry out a public purpose authorized by a law of the United States (see 31 USC Section 6101(3)); and not to acquire property or services for the federal awarding agency or pass-through entity's direct benefit or use; - Is distinguished from a cooperative agreement in that it does not provide for substantial involvement of the federal awarding agency in carrying out the activity contemplated by the federal award. - Does not include an agreement that provides only: (i) Direct United States Government cash assistance to an individual; (ii) A subsidy; (iii) A loan; (iv) A loan guarantee; or (v) Insurance. - k) Negotiated Indirect Cost Rate Agreement (NICRA) A document published to reflect an estimate of indirect cost rate negotiated between the Federal Government and a

-&lt;sup>21 (I.e., Housing Choice Voucher (HCV) Program (Section 8 Vouchers); Project-Based Rental Assistance Program (Project-Based Section 8)/Section 202/Section 811; Public Housing; Affordable Housing Programs for American Indians, Alaska Natives, or Native Hawaiians).
+19 (I.e., Housing Choice Voucher (HCV) Program (Section 8 Vouchers); Project-Based Rental Assistance Program (Project-Based Section 8)/Section 202/Section 811; Public Housing; Affordable Housing Programs for American Indians, Alaska Natives, or Native Hawaiians).